weygoldt/weygoldt.github.io/content/posts/datascience-stack/index.md

 ---
 title: "My data science tools in 2023"
-summary: "A collection of libaries and tools that I use to analyze data with Python"
+summary: "A collection of libaries and tools that I use to analyze data with Python in 2023."
 categories: ["Post"]
 tags:
   [